liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. walk with a slow stiff gait
 1. the small town is showing signs of revival
 1. his insult was intentional
-1. the power of the judge are defined by law
 1. his prime concern is to protect his daughter
 1. the experiment result concurs with the theory
 1. the sun emerged from the clouds
 1. vehicles should yield to pedestrians
-1. what it'd be like to kiss you
 1. don't be so hard on yourself
 1. how much you mean to me
 1. she stormed out of the room